-Western Australia’s most prestigious engineering awards were handed out at a centenary gala at Optus Stadium on Thursday, August 1; marking 100 years to the day that Engineers Australia was founded.
+Western Australia’s most prestigious engineering awards have been handed out at a centenary gala at Optus Stadium on 1 August, marking 100 years to the day that Engineers Australia was founded.

 As such, last Thursday marked a significant milestone for the organisation and a chance to accentuate the critical role engineering plays in the lives of all Australians.

 320 people attended the Engineers Australia Centenary Celebration Gala at Optus Stadium that night.

 The evening featured an address from WA Chief Scientist, Peter Klinken AC, and a curated performance with members of the Perth Symphony Orchestra led by Professor Alan Harvey.